 Our communications team support with proofreading and translations.
-Edits are only made for clarity, or if a post includes content that could jeopardise our patients, our staff or our work in a country or region.
+Edits are made for clarity, or if a post includes content that could jeopardise our patients, our staff or our work in a country or region.

 I'm a member of MSF field staff.
 How do I submit a post for publication?